modured/rantoni-assets/README.md

 - Destructable objects, sending enemies through walls is so much fun in Redeemer, should have that too

+### Regarding Player Movement with Mouse and Keyboard

+I am fairly sure that when playing with mouse and keyboard you would want to use your mouse for the target area.
+Using attack direction = move direction is just super ass.
+Dominik was the one who proposed it, but I think he will agree that it feels kinda shit (and just way too inaccurate) once he plays it that way.

 ## Game References

 - Redeemer